 ===)> Bowling like Pool takes alot of practicing.
 So practice practice and practice some more! <(===

 If the bowling tips still don't work getting another ball for the lane condition you're bowling on the most and

-causing the problems can be a fix for you but do explain your situation with David or Louis.
-If the conclusion is
+causing the problems can be a fix for you but do explain your situation Louis J Gentile, Jr. If the conclusion is

 to get a ball do consider getting it at our pro shop or bring it in for drilling!
 Here's help selecting the right ball!
 The